ploomber/jupysql/doc/tutorials/product-analytics.md

 ```

 Here, we will group the dataset by the month of the date, and then count the number of distinct users as the total number of users.
+We can use `monthly_user_count` in the cell below because it is saved from the cell above and jupysql automatically infers it when `monthly_user_count` is passed.
 Also, note that '/' in SQL between two integers performs integer division.
 For example, 10/3 would be 3 instead of 3.33333.
 So the result needs to be multiplied by 1.0 to convert it to float.

 ```{code-cell} ipython3